 It makes me wonder if my children will accept this responsibility someday.
-My hope is that through my sincere and loving actions toward my parents as they move into this next phase of life, my own children will see by example how to love and care for their elders.
+My hope is that through my sincere and loving actions toward my parents as they move into this next phase of life, my own children will how to love and care for their elders.

 This is our responsibility to carry…no matter what it takes.